cofauver/fewd40/lesson3/project/README.md

 ###Evaluation / Submission

-Students will create a new repository on GitHub called "homework-landingpage" and push their code to it when they are ready to submit.
-Instructional team should evaluate against the solution code and the student's use of technical elements.
-They will provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2).
-Bonus sections are completely optional.
-The maximum possible score on this assignment is 12/12.
+Students will create a new folder in their fewd40 repository and push their code to it when they are ready to submit.
+We will evaluate against the solution code and the student's use of technical elements.